bentoml/BentoVLLM/deepseek-r1-distill-llama3.1-8b/README.md

 <div align="center">
-    <h1 align="center">Self-host Qwen 3 30B A3B MoE with vLLM and BentoML</h1>
+    <h1 align="center">Self-host DeepSeek R1 Distill Llama 3.1 8B with vLLM and BentoML</h1>
 </div>

-Follow this guide to self-host the Qwen 3 30B A3B MoE model with BentoCloud in your own cloud account.
+Follow this guide to self-host the DeepSeek R1 Distill Llama 3.1 8B model with BentoCloud in your own cloud account.
 If your team doesn’t already have access to BentoCloud, please use the link below to contact us and set it up in your cloud environment.

 [![Deploy on BentoCloud](https://img.shields.io/badge/Deploy_on_BentoCloud-d0bfff?style=for-the-badge)](https://cloud.bentoml.com/)
 [![Talk to sales](https://img.shields.io/badge/Talk_to_sales-eefbe4?style=for-the-badge)](https://bentoml.com/contact)